-We started working on building an assistive device for children with disabilities because Manmeet (CEO of Trexo Robotics) learned that his nephew would never be able to walk (see Trexo Robotics’ story).
+We started working on building an assistive device for children with disabilities because Manmeet (CEO of Trexo Robotics) learned that his nephew was diagnosed with cerebral palsy and would not be able to walk (see Trexo Robotics’ story).
 We later learned that walking is not just a mode of mobility that many people use daily, it is also a gateway to maintaining one’s health.

 Why is walking important?

 The Mayo Clinic writes that walking is a form of physical activity that can help you prevent various conditions.
 It can strengthen your bones and muscles, as well as improve your coordination and your mood.
-Physical activity in general is also associated with higher confidence and improved mental health.
+We know that physical activity in general is also associated with higher confidence and improved mental health.

 We’re all sitting too much!